Questions in science

 - access to student and tutor group forums.

 Where possible the materials are also available in other formats including PDF, EPUB, interactive ebook (EPUB3), Kindle ebook and Microsoft Word, which can supplement your online study.
-The purchase of ‘print-on-demand’ texts will not be an option for this module.
+‘Print-on-demand’ is not available for this module.

 You will need

 A simple scientific calculator – of the type sold as suitable for GCSE/A level use in any large supermarket.
-The calculator on a mobile phone, tablet or computer isn’t suitable as your only calculator for this module.
+The calculator on a mobile phone, tablet or computer isn’t sufficient for this module.